METHODS OF RAIN WATER HARVESTING SYSTEM

 rainfall that can be harvested from the RCC rooftop

-(R) Average annual rainfall 970 mm (also call it as
+(R) Average annual rainfall 970 mm (also called as

 Roof = AXRXC = 112 x 0.97 x 0.9= 97.7 cu.m.
 (97776 liters)